himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

 <a href="../../img/posts/m1-air-initial-thoughts/m1_air_box.jpeg"><img alt="The M1 Air Box" src="../../img/posts/m1-air-initial-thoughts/m1_air_box.jpeg" style="max-width: 100%;"/></a>
 <div class="caption">The MacBook Air Box</div>

-To recap, I got the 'second tier' model 2020 M1 MacBook Air (Silver, 8 gpu cores, 512GB ssd) and upgraded the RAM to 16Gb.
+To recap, I got the 'second tier' 2020 M1 MacBook Air (Silver, 8 gpu cores, 512GB ssd) and upgraded the RAM to 16Gb.
 I wanted to maintain the same RAM and storage that my MBP had.
-After way too many weeks (3+), the air showed up at my door.
+After an eternity (3+ weeks), the air was delivered.

 ## What I Like